 Major Mainstream Religious Leaders Support White House on Contraceptive Coverage In Health Care Reform

-Geoffrey A. Black, General Minister and President of the UCC, has joined other faith leaders in a statement supporting the ruling of the Department of Health and Human Services requiring religiously affiliated institutions, except for houses of worship and similar sectarian institutions, to include contraception coverage without co-pay in health insurance plans offered to their employees.
+Geoffrey A. Black, Past General Minister and President of the UCC, has joined other faith leaders in a statement supporting the ruling of the Department of Health and Human Services requiring religiously affiliated institutions, except for houses of worship and similar sectarian institutions, to include contraception coverage without co-pay in health insurance plans offered to their employees.

 The act of praying with and for someone at an often difficult time of decision is a reminder that one doesn’t have to journey alone; it is an act of companionship and love precisely at a time when women and their families may feel very much alone.
 The prayers below are from our partners at the Religious Coaltion of Reproductive Choice.
 They cover numerous topics and come from many different faith traditions.
 We hope you’ll find one that speaks to you.